Ogulin: National

+1920

+At the 1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election in Modruš-Rijeka County, Ogulin voted mainly for the Democratic Party and Croatian Peoples' Peasant Party, though a significant number voted for the Party of Rights.

+Municipal

+Ogulin kotar was subordinated to Modruš-Rijeka County until 1922 when the latter was replaced with Primorje-Krajina Oblast, which was unpopular with most Croats and was as a concession replaced in 1929 with the Sava Banovina.

+At the time, Ogulin was divided into 10 općine: Generalski Stol, Gomirje, Gornje Dubrave, Drežnica, Josipdol, Modruš, Ogulin, Oštarije, Plaški and Tounj.

 Culture

 Parish Church of the Extolling Saint Cross

 This church was built in 1781 in the middle of the town, in the Park of King Tomislav.
 Consecrated on June 1, 179, it reflects the spirit of the time with its pleasing external appearance and the richness of various sculptural decorations.
 The town of Ogulin celebrates September 14 as the fest day of its patron Saint of Extolling of the Cross.

 Saint Bernard Chapel

 Bernardin Frankopan, the son of Stjepan, and the founder of the town of Ogulin, erected a chapel in 16th century both for nobleman and ordinary people within the castle.
 It is devoted to St Bernardin.
 This chapel was the parish church from 1521 until the building of the church of St Cross in 1781.
 Today, only the altar has been preserved.

 Saint Rocco Chapel

 This chapel was built at the entrance to the town in the first half of 19th century as a votive church against cholera.